Diversity-sensitive cancer medicine

 Project details

-The project is funded and led by the CDDF and the RUB team that supports the CDDF in conducting the research.
-It is led by Pauline Reiss and Sarina Agkatsev, who are also the main contact persons at RUB.
+The project is funded and directed by the CDDF and the RUB team, which is supporting CDDF in conducting the research is led by Pauline Reiss and Sarina Agkatsev, who also serve as the main points of contact at RUB.

 Project team